Reignac Grand Vin 2009

 See all reviews from this customer

-This is a wonderful surprise—a simple Bordeaux Supérieur that holds its own against many more prestigious Médoc wines.
+This is a wonderful and pleasant surprise for this simple Bordeaux Supérieur, which is every bit as good as many more prestigious Médoc wines.
 A real success.

 See all reviews from this customer

-I was expecting better reviews, but actually, I'm disappointed—I wouldn't buy it again.
+I was expecting better reviews, but actually, nothing—I'm disappointed and wouldn't buy it again.

 See all reviews from this customer